Mo0812/mk-home-automation/README.md

 - pipenv
 - pm2
 - Docker
+- Jupyter

 ## Run the project

 There are different options to run this project.
-While it is created to work natively with a python environment on raspberry pi, it is also possible to use it with pm2, Docker or directly on your system in combination with pipenv.
+While it is created to work natively with a python environment on raspberry pi, it is also possible to use it with [pm2](https://github.com/Unitech/pm2), Docker or directly on your system in combination with [pipenv](https://github.com/pypa/pipenv).

 To discover or enhance the base machine learning model and data aggregation you also can use the attached [jupyter notebook](jupyter/mk-home-automation.ipynb) in this repository.
 The important data modelation, and feature optimization used in the application code is originated there.